SimpFred/food-finder/README.md

 # FoodFinder Application

-FoodFinder är en webbapplikation som har tagits fram med syftet att skapa en fullstack-applikation med moderna tekniker.
-Projektet använder TypeScript, React, Next.js, Apollo Server, MongoDB och Docker för att bygga en robust och skalbar lösning.
-Applikationen hjälper användare att hitta och spara sina favoritmatställen och erbjuder funktioner som autentisering med NextAuth och hantering av användares önskelistor.
+FoodFinder is a web application developed with the aim of creating a fullstack application using modern technologies.
+The project utilizes TypeScript, React, Next.js, Apollo Server, MongoDB, and Docker to build a robust and scalable solution.
+The application helps users find and save their favorite food places and offers features such as authentication with NextAuth and management of user wishlists.

-## Funktioner
+## Features

-- **Autentisering**: Användare kan logga in med GitHub.
+- **Authentication**: Users can log in with GitHub.
-- **GraphQL API**: Använd Apollo Server för att hantera GraphQL-förfrågningar.
+- **GraphQL API**: Uses Apollo Server to handle GraphQL requests.
-- **MongoDB**: Använd MongoDB för att lagra data om matställen och användares önskelistor.
+- **MongoDB**: Utilizes MongoDB to store data about food places and user wishlists.
-- **Önskelista**: Användare kan lägga till och ta bort matställen från sin önskelista.
+- **Wishlist**: Users can add and remove food places from their wishlist.
-- **Testning**: Konfigurerad med Jest för enhetstester.
+- **Testing**: Configured with Jest for unit testing.